Latest News

 Big Four Bridge

 The Big Four Bridge is one of the most popular things to do at night in Kentucky, largely because it is the site of an awe-inspiring light show set against the beautiful Ohio River.
-The bridge is open to pedestrians and bicyclists and lets you visit Kentucky and Indiana with just a short walk.
+The bridge is open to pedestrians and bicyclists and allows visitors to visit Kentucky and Indiana with just a short walk.

 Just off the bridge is the Louisville Waterfront Park, spanning 85 acres of waterfront land and providing the perfect place for picnics, walking, and cycling.
 There’s a children’s play area at the amphitheater, and you can often find various concerts, events, and fairs taking place throughout the year.